 tools/kolla-ansible -i ansible/inventory/multinode deploy

-The system will deploy an OpenStack environment in real time, including pulling images, running images, and completing OpenStack configuration—all handled by this playbook.
-Deployment time depends on network speed and deployment scale, but a fully functional, production-ready, high-availability OpenStack environment can be set up in as little as 20 minutes.deploy
+Executes the actual deployment of the OpenStack environment, including steps like pulling images, running containers, and completing OpenStack configurations within this playbook.
+The execution time varies depending on network speed and deployment scale; however, a production-ready, high-availability OpenStack environment can be deployed in as little as 20 minutes.deploy

 Reference

-Copyright Notice: All articles in this blog are licensed under CC BY-NC-SA 4.0 unless stated otherwise.
+Copyright Notice: All articles on this blog are licensed under CC BY-NC-SA 4.0 unless otherwise stated.